 College is expensive.
 Both parents and students know that they are investing a lot of money in a college education.
 Some families have pieced together significant scholarships, grants and loans in order to pay for a college education.
-This post is not about those bigger financial issues that make a college education possible.
-It is about helping your student create and live by a daily budget for his living expenses.
-Whether your student must pay for his own expenses, or whether you partially or fully fund his expenses, college is the ideal time for your student to learn to manage his money carefully.
+This article is not about those bigger financial issues that make a college education possible.
+It is about helping your student create and live by a daily budget for their living expenses.
+Whether your student must pay for their own expenses, or whether you partially or fully fund those expenses, college is the ideal time for your student to learn to manage money carefully.

-Working together with your student to help her establish a budget may provide an opportunity for you to talk with her about her priorities, her needs and wants, her interests, and her goals.
+Working together with your student to help establish a budget may provide an opportunity for you to talk with them about priorities, needs and wants, interests, and goals.
 You will get to know your student even better.
-You will be helping her to establish an important skill for after graduation, as well as helping her to understand where her money goes now.
-She may already understand, or she may be surprised to discover, how quickly little expenses add up.
-Your student’s budget will be more and more realistic each semester that she spends at college as she learns what true costs are and what opportunities she may have to save.
-If she is just starting college, her budget may be only an estimate and she will need to be flexible.
+You will be helping them to establish an important skill for after graduation, as well as helping your student understand where their money goes now.
+Your student may already understand, or may be surprised to discover, how quickly little expenses add up.
+Your student’s budget will be more and more realistic each semester that they spend at college as they learn what true costs are and what opportunities they may have to save.
+If your student is just starting college, their budget may be only an estimate and they will need to be flexible as they fine tune.

 Thinking About Budgeting

 Hopefully, your college student will be interested and willing to work at setting up a budget.
-If he resists, try to insist.
-Help him understand the importance of knowing where his money goes.
-Convince him that if he wants or needs more money, or more independence, later, then he will have a more solid argument if he can demonstrate his spending responsibility.
+If they resist, try to gently insist.
+Help your student understand the importance of knowing where their money goes.
+Convince them that if they want or need more money, or more independence, later, then they will have a more solid argument if they can demonstrate that they are spending responsibly.
 Creating a daily budget is another step toward the responsible independence that both you and your student seek.